Institutes

 Subject group A Historical Foundations comprises the subjects “History of Architecture and Art”, “Classical Archaeology”, “History and Theory of Architecture” and, since 2019, “Architectural Theory and Science”.
 The tradition of art history at the TU Darmstadt dates back to 1869.
 In 1971, an additional professorship in Classical Archaeology was established, and in 1998, the former Department of Architectural History became the Department of History and Theory of Architecture.

-Classical archaeology
+Classical Archaeology

 Prof. Dr. Franziska Lang

-History of architecture and art history
+History of Architecture and Art History

 Prof. Dr. Christiane Salge

-Mediavistic Image and Cultural Studies
+Medieval Image and Cultural Studies

 Prof.'in Dr. Lisa Horstmann